-Everyone’s favorite crustacean lures 60,000-75,000 enthusiasts from all over (even, sometimes, plane loads from Japan, says the festival’s Chuck Kruger) for a seafood cooking competition (we’re talking 20,000 pounds of lobster, folks), the crowning of the Maine Sea Goddess, a lobster crate race, parade, arts and crafts, rides, races, games and contests.
+Everyone’s favorite crustacean lures 60,000-75,000 enthusiasts from all over (even, sometimes, plane loads from Japan, says the Main Lobster Festival’s Chuck Kruger) for a seafood cooking competition (we’re talking 20,000 pounds of lobster, folks), the crowning of the Maine Sea Goddess, a lobster crate race, parade, arts and crafts, rides, races, games and contests.

 What began as a neighborhood art show and party has boomed into one of Nashville’s favorite celebrations, all themed around “The Tomato … a Uniter, Not a Divider.”
 Some 50,000-55,000 people flock to artsy-historic East Nashville for a gala parade, art show, 5K race, Bloody Mary competition and more family-friendly wackiness.
 Why?

-“In general the world is so serious that people are hungry to play and interact with each other,” says festival originator Meg McFadyen.
+“In general the world is so serious that people are hungry to play and interact with each other,” says Tomato Art Festival originator Meg McFadyen.

-Fremont Festival of the Arts – Fremont, CA August 5-6
+Fremont, CA's Fremont Festival of the Arts – August

-Combine fine art, music, gourmet food, more than 500 art and crafts vendors, and splendid San Francisco Bay-area weather and you can bet that 400,000 people will show up each year for a unique good time.
+Combine fine art, music, gourmet food, more than 500 art and crafts vendors, and splendid San Francisco Bay-area weather and you can bet that 400,000 people will show up each year for a unique good time at the Fremont Festival of the Arts.
 Did we mention the roster of great brews and fine California wines on hand for the quaffing?

-National Cherry Festival – Traverse City, MI July 1-8
+Traverse City, MI's National Cherry Festival – July

 The shores of Lake Michigan are always a refreshing place to visit.
 But Michigan, which grows 79% of the nation’s tart cherries, also lures summer visitors to the National Cherry Festival in the heart of the state's cherry growing region.
 More than 500,000 people enjoy s week of 150-plus fun activities, from cherry-pit spitting contests and cherry-pie eat-offs to a car show, an air show, several parades and a vibrant celebration of local Native American culture.